cfengine/documentation/reference/functions/readstringarrayidx.markdown

 **Description:** Populates the two-dimensional array `array` with up to `maxentries` fields from the first `maxbytes` bytes of file `filename`.

-One dimension is separated by the regex `split`, the other by the the lines in the file.
+One dimension is separated by the regex `split`, the other by the lines in the file.
 The array arguments are both integer indexes, allowing for non-identifiers at first field (e.g. duplicates or names with spaces), unlike `readstringarray`.